Offers

 Thesis topics in connection with the project 'JUSTNature'

 The following are potential thesis or study project topics in connection with the action research project JUSTNature, where we are working closely with the City of Munich’s planning department.
 The exact focus and methods can be adapted to each student’s research interests.
-The thesis may be written in English, however since this is qualitative, place-specific research in the city of Munich, German language skills are highly desirable in order to conduct interviews or surveys, depending on the exact methods selected.
+For topics involving interviews or surveys, German language skills are highly desirable.
+Other language requirements are specified for each topic.

 1. Care, conflict and justice in urban greening politics